 TRAJECTORY – The arc described by a projectile traveling from the muzzle to the point of impact.

-TRAP – A shotgun shooting sport in which the competitors attempt to break aerial targets going away from them at different angles and elevations.
-It is an Olympic shooting sport.
+TRAP – A shotgun shooting sport in which competitors attempt to break aerial targets going away from them at different angles and elevations.
+Trap is an Olympic shooting sport.
 The term can also refer to the device used to throw the targets.

 TRIGGER BAR – On a semi-automatic pistol, or any other firearm in which the trigger is at some distance from the sear, this is an intermediate piece connecting the two parts.